Skip to main content

 You get paid for what you can prove, not what you did.

 Construction subcontractors I worked alongside in Ghana share the same operational truth.
 You get paid for what you can prove, not what you did.
 The gap between those two numbers is where most subcontractor margin walks.
 Section measurement, materials consumed, plant hours rented from the main.
 Each gap closes when the evidence is captured at the section, not reconstructed at month-end.
 The operating record is what closes it.
 Per-metre, per-pour, per-hour, PIN-attributed and time-stamped.
 The QS handover stops being adversarial and starts being structured.
-That is what we built for construction subcontractors in Ghana.
+It is the difference between the sub who argues and the sub who gets called back.

 Theo Ilori, founder of Darikoda